vishal266/sudoku-solver/README.md

-State space search - Sudoku solver for a 9 X 9 board
+Sudoku solver for a 9 X 9 board

 Assumptions made: